-Supplier Code of Conduct is used by BMT when onboarding new suppliers.
+Supplier Code of Conduct is used by BMT within the UK when onboarding new suppliers.
 It enables BMT to set the expectations of our suppliers to meet regulatory requirements and follow our company values.
 This Code is a gateway for BMT procurement.
 If a supplier cannot meet the requirements and expectations set out in our Code, they may be operating unethically and could be a higher-risk supplier to engage with.
+We are looking to roll out similar requirements within our North America and APAC regions in due course.

-- Diversity and Inclusion Policy explains how we encourage a cultural and operational environment of Diversity, Equity, and Inclusion, in a way that maximises opportunities for everyone.
+- Diversity Equity and Inclusion Policy explains how we encourage a culture and operational environment of Diversity, Equity, and Inclusion, in a way that maximises opportunities for everyone.
 It sets a standard of expectations and behaviours. - Valuing Others Policy outlines how BMT expects everyone to display and promote the BMT Behavioural Competencies, both with each other and with third parties.
 The Policy also describes how we manage non-compliance. - Raising Concerns Policy supports the disclosure by individuals of wrongdoing occurring across BMT's value chain so that appropriate action can be taken.
-It operates in conjunction with and does not take away the protection that exists under the law. - Health, Safety & Environment Management Policy supports BMT's mandatory requirement to comply with national and international occupational health and safety related Regulations and Acts that apply to BMT in the jurisdictions where we operate.
+It operates in conjunction with and does not take away the protection that exists under the law. - Health, Safety and Environment Management Policy supports BMT's mandatory requirement to comply with national and international occupational health and safety related Regulations and Acts that apply to BMT in the jurisdictions where we operate.